Book your next COVID-19 Vaccination at WholeLife Pharmacy & Healthfoods

 Close all

-Who should get a COVID-19 booster dose?
+Who should get a COVID-19 vaccination dose?

 If I have had a flu vaccination this year, will this also protect me from the latest COVID-19 virus strains?